msalvatore22/Adulting/README.md

-# README
+# Adulting

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## This is a blogging website with the focus on helping people become better adults.
+Users are able to share their adulting sotries with everyone and receive feedback in comments and likes.

+## Tools Used:
+* CSS
+* Javascript
+* Bootstrap
-* Ruby version
+* Ruby on Rails
+* Devise

-* System dependencies
+* Search Kick

-* Configuration
+* Active Record

-* Database creation
+* Sqlite3

-* Database initialization
+* Postgres

+## Features:
-* How to run the test suite
+* Ability to CRUD user accounts.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Ability to CRUD posts, comments and likes.
+* My adulting score allows a user to rate their own adulting skills.